Staff + Board

 Elisha Chan, Executive Director

-Elisha Chan, the founder of Elisha C., an ethical brand on a mission to end poverty through job creation.
+Elisha Chan is the new executive director of Fair Trade LA and the founder of Elisha C., an ethical brand on a mission to end poverty through job creation.
 She found her passion while traveling on many Haiti trips as a student at UCLA and started her social enterprise six months after she graduated.
 She currently works with many artisans and producers throughout Haiti, while doing philanthropy work in a small village called Fond Doux, Haiti.
 She has since established a Scholarship Program, sending underprivileged youth to school, from preschool to university.
 A passionate advocator of establishing long-term solutions to break the cycle of poverty.

 Phil Churnside, Board Chair